modbas/mad76/doc/teachpython/teachpython.md

     2. User enters Python command

-    3. Python replies to command
+    3. Python replies to command right away

 -   Python is the most popular programming language in the world (<https://www.tiobe.com/tiobe-index/>)